Advisory Board

 Dr. Sindy Chapa

-Director and Associate Professor
+Director and Full Professor

 Dr. Sindy Chapa is the Director of the Center for Hispanic Marketing Communication at Florida State University (FSU).
 She is one of the country’s leading researchers on cross-cultural consumer behavior and how it relates to marketing, advertising, and all other aspects of business.
 A faculty researcher at FSU, Dr. Chapa, also teaches popular courses on Hispanic marketing and advertising strategy.
 Dr. Chapa previously served on the faculty of Texas State University where she co-founded the Center for the Study of Latino Media and Markets.
 Dr. Chapa co-authored Hispanic Marketing: The Power of the New Latino Consumer and has been published in other books and top academic journals.
 Her work can be found in the International Journal of Advertising, Journal of Advertising Research, International Business & Economics Research, Journal of Marketing Communication, Journal of Spanish Language Media, Journal of Consumer Behavior, Journal of Multidisciplinary Business Review, Journal of Current Issues and Research in Advertising, and in Consumption, Markets, and Culture: Resonant Representations.
 She is a member of the Coca-Cola Company Hispanic Council and serves in the executive committee of FELAFAC (The Latin American Schools of Communication), ALMMACR (Association of Latino Media and Market Communication Research), and on the editorial review board of the Journal of Spanish Language Media and Journal of Cultural Marketing.
 Dr. Chapa earned both an MBA and Ph.D. in International Business from St. Thomas University and the University of Texas-Pan American.
 She is originally from Tamaulipas, Mexico.
-She is also the proud mother of three young boys, all going through the very same processes of acculturation she highlights in her research.
+She is also the proud mother of three boys, all going through the very same processes of acculturation she highlights in her research.

 Dr. Felipe Korzenny Headshot